rafiqwe/crypto-wallet/README.md

 # 💼 Crypto Wallet Frontend

 A modern crypto wallet interface built with **Next.js** focused on clean UI/UX, responsiveness, and scalable architecture.
-This project demonstrates how a production-ready Web3 wallet dashboard can be designed and structured from the frontend perspective.
+This project demonstrates how a production-ready landing page can be designed and structured from the frontend perspective.

 > ⚠️ This project is frontend-only and does not perform real blockchain transactions.
 > It is intended for UI/UX demonstration, architecture exploration, and portfolio showcasing.